Providenciales ATV Tours

 For the best price, consider booking directly with the tour business.
 We recommend reserving in advance.

-All tours include a ten minute safety introduction and orientation.
-Helmets and goggles provided.
+All tours include a ten-minute safety introduction and orientation.
+Helmets and goggles are provided.

 The majority of the excursion routes are on unpaved roads, so be prepared for mild dust.
 The sun can be quite intense here, so be sure to dress appropriately and bring drinking water.

-Tours start at about $95 for one hour and $150 for two hours per person (February 2017).
+Tours range from about $130-230 per person.
 Must have valid photo ID and be eighteen or over to rent.
-Must be at least twelve years old to drive.
-Only one person allowed per ATV.
+You must be at least 12 years old to drive.
+Only one person is allowed per ATV.